Two things you’ll want to do if you want to keep your grass/lawn nice and green when you own a dog are:

 (NOTE: this is a general information guide only, and is not professional advice, or a substitute for professional advice.
 A qualified vet or animal expert is the only person qualified to give you expert advice in regards to your pet/s)

-As a summary, the dog products mentioned in this guide that might be used for peeing/pooping prevention are:
+As a summary, the dog products mentioned in this guide are:

 - Natural Oil/Spray Repellant – NOW citronella oil (on Amazon)